CS2103JAN2017-W10-B1/addressbook-level4/docs/DeveloperGuide.md

 > 1a1.
 Dueue shows an error message<br>
   Use case ends

-#### Use case: Create a new list

-**MSS**

-1. User create a new list by adding a new task under that list
-2. Dueue display a successful message upon addition and update the names of lists<br>
-Use case ends

-#### Use case: Remove an empty list with no more tasks

-**MSS**

-1. User deletes the last tasks inside the list
-2. Dueue display a successful message upon deletion and update the names of lists<br>
-Use case ends

 #### Use case: List the finished/unfinished/favorite tasks under a specific list

 **MSS**